ua-gist-604b-f23/postgis-osm-geoserver/README.md

 ## Background
 Geoserver most commonly serves data from databases.
 Having databases back a geoserver layer allows the layer to be dynamic, meaning that geoserver will always serve the most recent data.
 Updating static files such as shapefiles is quite cumbersome and error-prone, not to mention slow.
 In this lab you are going to create geoserver layers from the PostGIS tables of OpenStreetMap data derived from geofrabrik shapefiles.
 As part of this process, you will also create Style Layer Descriptors, or SLDs, from QGIS, to allow geoserver to customize the symbolization of your data.

+### Important note on screenshots in this doc
-**Important: Screenshots of instructions below reflect a time when this lab was not running in codespaces.
-Wherever it says "localhost:8080" you will need to use your Local Address from the codespace's forwarded port 8080.**
+**Screenshots of instructions below reflect a time when this lab was not running in codespaces.**
+- **Wherever it says "localhost:8080" you will need to use your `Local Address` from the codespace's forwarded port 8080.**
+- **Screenshots reflect a time when this lab was using `arizona` as the database.
+Update to `hawaii` as needed**

 ## Assignment
 ### Deliverables: